sheriff1/sheriff1.github.io/_drafts/yyyy-mm-dd-mind-the-momentum.md

 Imagine the movie trope of the snowball rolling down the hill with nothing but momentum on its side, laying haste to anything in its way...

-You rarely see the clean up scene.
+You rarely see the clean up scene of the movie though.

 Momentum can leave a trail of destruction.
-A trail that we rarely look back at. if we don't look back and try to figure things out, no matter the scale.
+A trail that we rarely look back at.
+If we don't look back and try to figure things out, no matter the scale, there can be compounded issues.
+Just ask the government.